waqara1-ui/waqara1-ui/README.md

 ## Hi there 👋
+I'm a 3rd year Computer Science Major at UCI.
+I love Computer Scince, design, and implementing AI in ethical ways.
+I'm interested in areas where these passions intersect, while working on projects that allow me to lear and enhance my knoelsgde and skills.
+Feel free to ecplore my repositotores to see what I'm working or  and have done so far.
+Lat's get in touch!
+Find me on LinkedIn, view my resume https://docs.google.com/document/d/1EvmS4zSAYCVHm0FJKjm1ZGF5R0Z08zY6UcFq6rWOr-s/edit?usp=sharing, or send me an 'aminawaqar506@gmail.com'

 <!--
 **waqara1-ui/waqara1-ui** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.